 - Swiss chard and leaf lettuces (40-60 days) will survive a light frost but nothing colder.

-Midsummer planting tips for many root vegetables are based on the fact that they take close to two months to mature and they are partially protected by growing their edible parts underground in the soil.
+Midsummer planting tips for many root vegetables are based on the fact that they take close to two months to mature, and they are partially protected by growing their edible parts underground in the soil.
 Beets, kohlrabi, and radishes all can take light frosts.
-Parsnips take 4 months to mature and can withstand multiple frosts.
+Parsnips take four months to mature and can withstand multiple frosts.
 Parsnips can be overwintered if the soil doesn’t completely freeze, so cover them with a thick layer of mulch.

 Many herbs, like basil, are actually hot weather crops and are not recommended for midsummer planting.
 Regarding flowers, look for midsummer sales at your local nurseries and purchase lovely annuals and perennials for a reduced price.
 Remember to trim and deadhead all your annuals to keep them fresh and to encourage repeat blooming.
 Flowers that particularly benefit from deadheading are: